ColumbiaCGUI/ARUI/README.md

 ## Scene Setup
 If you build your own scene using the AngelARUI script, there are a few things to note:
-1) The ARUI uses layers to detect various collisions (e.g. between eye gaze and UI elements).
-It is important that the layer "UI" exists in the
-Unity project and the layer index should be 5.
-Please reserve the layer for the ARUI and do not set your own objects with that layer
+1) The ARUI uses layers to detect various collisions (e.g., between eye gaze and UI elements).
+It is essential that the layer "UI" exists in the Unity project, and the layer index should be 5.
+Please reserve the layer for the ARUI and do not set your objects with that layer
 2) Make sure that the MRTK toolkit behavior in your scene is correctly set: (or use the AngelARUI settings file - AngelMRTKSettingsProfile)
     1) Tab 'Input' -> Pointers -> Eye-tracking has to be enabled
     2) Tab 'Input' -> Pointers -> Pointing Raycast Layer Masks -> There should be a layer called "UI"